 In time Nouveau gave way to deco when the earlier style got a bit too heavy and needed to be a little lighter on its feet.
 Moderne helped the people break out of their great and literal depression.

 Anyway, now I really have digressed.
-But Isak brought up Belgium and how glorious it must of been and I thought about my family history and my grandfather Israel's personal story and my family connection to that place.
+But Isak brought up Belgium and how glorious it must have been and I thought about my family history and my grandfather Israel's personal story and my family connection to that place.
 Without Belgium I might not be alive.
 The dutch and flemish were much more hospitable at that point to our tribe than practically anyone else in Europe.

-Some of you know about this stuff and many I am sure don't care about but this is one that I am going to repeat.
+Some of you know about this stuff and many I am sure don't care about it but this is one that I am going to repeat.

 He had a rich cousin in the city, Sam, who supposedly bankrolled 20th Century Fox, but he wanted nothing to do with his poor European kin.
 Sam lived on California Street in San Francisco, had a hair products company.
 Felt embarrassed by their country cousins.